Tracheal Collapse Support for Pets

-Resp-Aid: Resp Aid is an anti-inflammatory, antibiotic, and healing formulation that helps with upper respiratory congestion helps fight infection and relieves shortness of breath.
+Resp-Aid: Resp-Aid is an anti-inflammatory, antibiotic, and healing formulation that helps with upper respiratory congestion helps fight infection and relieves shortness of breath.
 As tracheal collapse is an anatomic issue Resp Aid can be helpful to help the lungs and trachea that are in distress in this situation.

 Coltsfoot — Helps to control coughing and is a natural expectorant.

-Ginger — Relieves pain and stimulates circulation.
+Ginger — Relieves discomfort and stimulates circulation.